 - Commercial banks with the word "national" or using the title "N.A." (national association), are organized under and subject to federal law.
-Savings banks and savings and loan associations with the word "federal" in their name or that use the initials FSB (federal savings bank), FSA (federal savings association), FA (federal association) or FSLA (federal savings and loan association) are also under federal regulation.
+Savings banks and savings and loan associations with the word "federal" in their name or that use the initials FSB (federal savings bank), FSA (federal savings association), FA (federal association) or FSLA (federal savings and loan association) also are under federal regulation.
 Requests for information or complaints concerning these national banks and federal savings associations should be directed to the Office of the Comptroller of the Currency (OCC), (telephone) 800-613-6743, OCC, Customer Assistance, 1301 McKinney St., Suite 3450, Houston, TX, 77010-9050.

 - Federally regulated credit unions are similarly identified by the word "federal" in their name.
-Inquires and complaints concerning federal credit unions should be directed to the National Credit Union Administration (NCUA), (telephone) 800-755-1030, Office of Consumer Protection, Division of Consumer Compliance & Outreach, 1775 Duke Street, Alexandria, VA 22314; (fax) 703-518-6682; email firstname.lastname@example.org.
+Inquiries and complaints concerning federal credit unions should be directed to the National Credit Union Administration (NCUA), (telephone) 800-755-1030, Office of Consumer Protection, Division of Consumer Compliance & Outreach, 1775 Duke Street, Alexandria, VA 22314; (fax) 703-518-6682; email firstname.lastname@example.org.

 - If the complaint relates to a mortgage loan that is secured by a property outside of Kentucky, you should contact that state's financial institution authority.
 You can find state regulators using NMLS.